Sharad Pawar visits ailing Sena MP Sanjay Raut at Mumbai Hospital

 What transpired between the two leaders during the meet, which came in the backdrop of the political crisis in the state, was not immediately known.
 The NCP president was accompanied by his grandnephew and MLA Rohit Pawar.

-Raut, who led the Sena's charge to seek equal share in power with the BJP after the Assembly poll results in Maharashtra, complained of chest pain on Monday following which he underwent angioplasty, a procedure to restore blood flow through the artery.
+Raut, who led Sena's charge to seek an equal share in power with the BJP after the Assembly poll results in Maharashtra, complained of chest pain on Monday following which he underwent angioplasty, a procedure to restore blood flow through the artery.

 Uddhav Thackeray meets Sharad Pawar, Congress yet to take a clear stand